• Skip to content

 • Whiteheads – these look like flesh-coloured bumps on the skin.

-• Blackheads – these look like black bumps or black large pores on the skin.
+• Blackheads – these look like black bumps or large black pores on the skin.

 Inflamed pimples include the following: